zmoore-usgs/WMA_Keycloak_Docker/README.md

 6. Log out of your docker swarm manager, back to the project root directory

-7. Run `docker build -t wma_keycloak .` to build the WMA Keycloak docker image
+7. Run `docker build --build-arg USE_EXTERNAL_CERT=true -t wma_keycloak .` to build the WMA Keycloak docker image.
+Note that the build argument USE_EXTERNAL_CERT defines wheter or not the build process should inject the DOI Root Cert into the container during the build process.
+This is necessary when builds are being done on a machine that uses the DOI Root Cert.
+If the build arg is not preset then it defaults to false and the standard cert bundle is used.

 8. Run `docker tag wma_keycloak <docker registry address>:<docker registry port>/wma_keycloak`